 The Gallup Organization over the years has interviewed more than 25 million employees, asking them each hundreds of questions related to employee engagement.
 Eventually they boiled these down to 12 questions which measure the core elements (strengths) of a workplace that attract, focus, and retain the most talented employees.

 Not unexpectedly, the top question is “Do I know what is expected of me at work?”
 Of course it is the hiring manager’s responsibility to make those expectations clear and to ensure that alignment of expectations continues as the person and position develop.
 But how do we, as organizations continue to communicate expectations to employees?
 The answer seems obvious: Job Descriptions.
+With job description management, you can take control over the future of your company’s employment and expand your reach to job seekers.

 Don MacPherson of Modern Survey makes this important point about job descriptions and employee performance and engagement: